delta-io/delta/PROTOCOL.md

 For example, a key value pair (`delta.constraints.birthDateCheck`, `birthDate > '1900-01-01'`) means there is a CHECK constraint called `birthDateCheck` in the table and the value of the `birthDate` column in each row must be greater than `1900-01-01`.

 Hence, a writer must follow the rules below:
+- CHECK Constraints may not be added to a table unless the above enablement rules are satisfied.
+When adding a CHECK Constraint to a table for the first time, writers are allowed to submit a `protocol` change in the same commit to enable the feature in the protocol.
 - When adding a CHECK constraint to a table, a writer must validate the existing data in the table and ensure every row satisfies the new CHECK constraint before committing the change.
 Otherwise, the write must fail and the table must stay unchanged.
 - When writing to a table that contains CHECK constraints, every new row being written to the table must satisfy CHECK constraints in the table.
 Otherwise, the write must fail and the table must stay unchanged.

 ## Generated Columns

+Enablement:
+ - If the table is on a Writer Version starting from 4 up to 6, Generated Columns are always enabled.
+ - If the table is on Writer Version 7, a feature name `generatedColumns` must exist in the table `protocol`'s `writerFeatures`.

+When enabled:
  - The `metadata` for a column in the table schema MAY contain the key `delta.generationExpression`.
  - The value of `delta.generationExpression` SHOULD be parsed as a SQL expression.
  - Writers MUST enforce that any data writing to the table satisfy the condition `(<value> <=> <generation expression>) IS TRUE`. `<=>` is the NULL-safe equal operator which performs an equality comparison like the `=` operator but returns `TRUE` rather than NULL if both operands are `NULL`

 ## Identity Columns

 Delta supports defining Identity columns on Delta tables.
-Delta will generate unique values for Identity columns when users do not explicitly provide values for them when writing to such tables .
-The `metadata` for a column in the table schema MAY contain the following keys for Identity column properties
+Delta will generate unique values for Identity columns when users do not explicitly provide values for them when writing to such tables.
+To enable Identity Columns:
+ - The table must be on Writer Version 6, or
+ - The table must be on Writer Version 7, and a feature name `identityColumns` must exist in the table `protocol`'s `writerFeatures`.

+When enabled, the `metadata` for a column in the table schema MAY contain the following keys for Identity Column properties:
 - `delta.identity.start`: Starting value for the Identity column.
 This is a long type value.
 It should not be changed after table creation.
 - `delta.identity.step`: Increment to the next Identity value.
 This is a long type value.
 It cannot be set to 0.
 It should not be changed after table creation.
 - `delta.identity.highWaterMark`: The highest value generated for the Identity column.
 This is a long type value.
 When `delta.identity.step` is positive (negative), this should be the largest (smallest) value in the column.